 $80 Million Judgment against Iranian Government in Deadly Terror Attack

-In 2025, Corboy & Demetrio continued its success in advocating for military families, collecting a partial payment of an $80 million judgment against the Iranian Government in a deadly terror attack that killed a U.S. Army soldier and his injured platoon leader.
+In 2025, Corboy & Demetrio continued its success in advocating for military families, collecting a partial payment of an $80 million judgment against the Iranian government in a deadly terror attack that killed a U.S. Army soldier and injured his platoon leader.

-Corboy & Demetrio Managing Partner Ken Lumb, a U.S. Veteran and former Army JAG Corps attorney, obtained the judgment for the family of U.S. Army Sergeant (SGT) Joshua Soto, 25, who died when an improvised explosive device detonated near his vehicle in a terrorist attack carried out on June 16, 2009, in Tallil, Iraq, and for
+Corboy & Demetrio Managing Partner Ken Lumb, a U.S. Veteran and former Army JAG Corps attorney, obtained the judgment for the family of U.S. Army Sergeant (SGT) Joshua Soto, 25, who died when an improvised explosive device detonated near his vehicle in a terrorist attack carried out on June 16, 2009, in Tallil, Iraq, and for Soto’s platoon leader, Captain (CPT) Miles M. Murray, also 25, who was injured in the attack.

 The total award for the soldiers and the estate: $80 million.